KingAkeem/TorScrapeService/README.md

 # ScrapeService
-A service that provides scraping functionality via gRPC protocol
+A service that provides web scraping functionality for Tor sites via gRPC protocol